ItzSCodez1467/ItzSCodez1467/README.md

 # My Bio
 Hi, I'm ItzSCodez1467 A.K.A Srijal Dutta.
 I consider myself an intermidiate programmer.
-In usually work with python for backend and for the frontend which I rarely add to my projects
+You can find me on discord @SrijalPlayz.
-I have made quite a few projects but I don't want to really share them as they are not really that important.
-I'll keep adding some projects over time.
+I mostly work with Python.

 <!---
 ItzSCodez1467/ItzSCodez1467 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.